Rinzii/ccmath/tools/asmlab/README.md

   --scenarios positive_finite_general,near_one --arch x86-64-v3
 ```

-Stale variants (base file changed after init) are rejected in scenario diff.
+If the base kernel changed after variant init, scenario diff stops on the stale
-variant patch writes a review diff.
-It does not apply by default.
+tree.
+The variant patch command writes a review diff you apply by hand.

-candidate_accuracy is isolated from production gate.
-A bench win without
+candidate_accuracy is separate from the production gate.
+A faster bench without a
-candidate_accuracy pass is not_enough_evidence.
+passing candidate_accuracy run is not_enough_evidence on its own.

 ## Benchmarks